Current Customers

 Minimal electricity is required to power the system’s pump, with no fossil fuels used at any step in the process, this keeps the environmental impact of this resource lower than other heating options.

 Boise has used geothermal heat since the 1890s to heat Victorian homes and the original Natatorium.
 Back then, the cost to use the geothermal heat was just $2 a month for smaller homes and $3 a month for large homes.
-In 1983, the City of Boise started the beginnings of the Geothermal Heat system that is now a part of the largest, municipally-operated system in the country, heating over 90 buildings throughout downtown Boise.
+In 1983, the City of Boise began building the system that is now the largest, municipally-operated geothermal heating utility in the country, with 20 miles of pipes heating 88 buildings throughout downtown Boise.

 If you live within the Warm Springs District boundary, please contact the Boise Warm Springs Water District for geothermal information.